Six Sigma in Quality Learning Path

 Supply chain management is the design and management of a supply chain network that delivers high-quality products to the right customers at the right time at minimum cost.
 Six Sigma processes are powerful tools that managers can use to identify and solve supply chain problems.

-In this free online Six Sigma course you will be introduced to the basics of supply chain management and how supply chains are integrated and coordinated networks that deliver business processes to procure raw materials, transform them into final products or services and deliver the product/service to the customer.
+In this Six Sigma course you will be introduced to the basics of supply chain management and how supply chains are integrated and coordinated networks that deliver business processes to procure raw materials, transform them into final products or services and deliver the product/service to the customer.
 You will also learn how Six Sigma processes can be used to improve each step of the supply chain and identify and eliminate problems.